Color Climax Corporation: Films

-In 1969 Denmark legalized the production of all kinds of pornography.
-In the 1970s CCC began to produce 8 mm pornographic film loops.
+In 1969, Denmark legalized the production of all kinds of pornography.
+In the 1970s, CCC began to produce 8 mm pornographic film loops.
 By the 1980s, video tape had replaced the film loops, sometimes as compilations of previously released material.
 CCC films usually had a wider range of contents including bestiality, some of which last starred Bodil Joensen, and other content not widely available at the time.
 Urolagnia was also displayed.
 By 2004, Color Climax had past film stars such as Rocco Siffredi and John Holmes in their archives on their website and Raymond Bacharach also known as John Thompson was part of the backstage crew.

 Child pornography

 Color Climax was the first to produce commercial child pornography films.
 From 1969 to 1979, Color Climax was responsible for the relatively large-scale distribution of child pornography.
+Danish laws on pornography had been totally repealed since 1969, only punishing with modest fines those making obscene material with children.

-Between 1971 and 1979 the company produced 10-minute films for its Lolita series.
+Between 1971 and 1979, the company produced 10-minute films for its Lolita series.
 These films featured young girls, mainly with men, but sometimes with women or other children.
 The girls were mainly between the ages of 7 and 11 years; however, some were younger.
-Titles included Incest Family, Pre-Teen Sex, Sucking Daddy, and Child Love.
+These movies had titles such as Incest Family, Child Love and Pre-Teen Sex.